Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (1)The Providing of Information

-Before commencing with a Large-Scale Purchase, a Large-Scale Purchaser will be required to provide the Board of Directors with necessary and sufficient information to allow GMO shareholders to judge the Large-Scale Purchase, and to allow the Board of Directors to assess and evaluate the Large-Scale Purchase (hereinafter referred to as the “Large-Scale Purchase Information”).
+Before commencing with a Large-Scale Purchase, a Large-Scale Purchaser will be required to provide the Board of Directors with necessary and sufficient information to allow the Company shareholders to judge the Large-Scale Purchase, and to allow the Board of Directors to assess and evaluate the Large-Scale Purchase (hereinafter referred to as the “Large-Scale Purchase Information”).

 • 1) The name and address of the Large-Scale Purchaser